lf-lang/lf-lang.github.io/packages/documentation/copy/en/tools/Command Line Tools.md

 $ ./gradlew build
 ```

-**Note:** The Gradle build also performs tests, which takes a long time.

-After building, the command-line tools will be in `./bin`.
+**Note:** The `build` tasks also performs tests, which takes a long time.
+To skip the tests, use `assemble` instead.
+After completion of the task, the command-line tools will be in `./bin`.

 ## Using the Command Line Tools